 Babies and children often have illnesses with fever.
-For most children fever causes only minor discomfort that can be relieved with acetaminophen (such as Children's Tylenol® and Infant Tylenol drops) or ibuprofen (Children’s Motrin®).
-But in a few children, fever can bring on a seizure at some time during childhood.
-Convulsions that are brought on by a rise in temperature are called febrile (FEB rill) seizures.
+For most children fever causes only minor discomfort that can be relieved with acetaminophen (Children's Tylenol®) or ibuprofen (Children’s Motrin® or Advil®).
+But in a few children, fever can bring on a seizure or a convulsion.
+These are called febrile (FEB rill) seizures.
 Sometimes a seizure is the first sign that a child has a fever.

 Signs of a Febrile Seizure

 During a febrile seizure, a child may:

 - Flutter eyelids or roll the eyes

 - Stiffen, jerk or twitch the muscles of the arms and legs

 - Lose bladder or bowel control